ahxtq324/autoXMMepic/README.md

         d.
 Now unzip the new .TAR file as `tar -xvf XXXX_obsID.TAR`.
 Remove the original *.tar.gz and *TAR files.

         e.
-Set your current working directory to the directory where your odf folder resides, i.e. `/path/to/your/preferredfolder/obsID` and run the code.
+Set your current working directory to the parent directory where your odf folder resides, i.e. `/path/to/your/preferredfolder/obsID` and run the code.
 The code will make an `analysis` folder in the same directory.

 - **Initialize HEASoft**, followed by **XMM SAS**.